Romambo/JCSDK_DocumentFile/unity_Document.md

            > KochavaTracker.framework            (Embed & Sign)
            > KochavaAdNetwork.framework          (Embed & Sign)

+           Then build your project, make sure there are no errors

         7. Find UnityAppController.mm for initial access

            1. Import header file